arcmantle/weave/packages/lit/lit-jsx/README.md

 ## 🤝 Contributing

-lit-jsx is part of the larger Weave project.
-Contributions are welcome!
+Contributions, issues or requests are welcome!

 ## 📄 License